-S ierra Leone's economic freedom score is 44.6, making its economy the 163rd freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 5.6 points from last year, and Sierra Leone is ranked 41st out of 47 countries in the Sub-Saharan Africa region.
+sierra Leone's economic freedom score is 48.0, making its economy the 157th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 3.4 points from last year, and Sierra Leone is ranked 39th out of 47 countries in the Sub-Saharan Africa region.
 The country's economic freedom score is lower than the world and regional averages.
-Sierra Leone's economy is considered "repressed" according to the 2024 Index.
+Sierra Leone's economy is considered "repressed" according to the 2025 Index.

-Sierra Leone is improving its legal and physical infrastructure, but the foundations of economic freedom remain beset by structural and institutional problems.
+Sierra Leone is improving its legal and physical infrastructure, but multiple legislative, structural, institutional, and regulatory challenges threaten what otherwise could be the foundations of economic freedom.
 The rule of law is weak, and corruption continues to deter private-sector development.
 Inefficient regulatory enforcement impedes expansion and diversification of the productive base.
-Legislative, institutional, and regulatory challenges abound.
 Licensing requirements are time-consuming.
 Outmoded labor regulations have little practical impact because much of the labor force is employed in the informal sector.
 Inflation has been chronically high.